kivy/python-for-android/doc/source/contribute.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The install/build process of a p4a project, as triggered by the
-`p4a apk` command, roughly works as follows in regards to python
+`p4a apk` command, roughly works as follows in regards to Python
 packages:

 1. The user has specified a project folder to install.
 This is either
-   just a folder with python scripts and a `main.py`, or it may
+   just a folder with Python scripts and a `main.py`, or it may
    also have a `pyproject.toml` for a more standardized install.

 2. Dependencies are collected: they can be either specified via